I am presently available for coaching live, low stakes cash game players.

 - Stack size, like position, also inform what types of hands can be played most effectively.
 Stacks are in my view, even more important than position, and certainly more important than preflop equity, the bugaboo of many players, and one that ties them to their cards and the hopeless quest to find a perfect preflop range.

 - The most complicated aspect of NLHE is postflop play because of its endless, potentially confusing action.
 One coherent strategy, the one that I employ, will delimit the confusion by being heavily based in points 1 and 2 rather than being focused on thin value extraction or improvisation.
+I focus on planned actions that interact with the fundamentals, not hopeful bet folds and other dis-coordinated actions.

 I do not believe in making poker complicated; we could stop right here and move forward to winning NLHE, or in fact, almost any poker game with community cards.
 I do not believe you need a shelf full of poker books, especially if they frustrate and intimidate, although I encourage you to think on your own and not accept any one player or coach or writer as the ultimate authority.
 Simplicity is key: all my thoughts on poker will revolve around these three complementary aspects of the game, because in the end, we are performers, not theorists.
 We need to be flexible and active and not weighed down with complex and numerous ideas.
 We are, above all, players.